AriFordsham/GHCWiki/building/architecture/idiom/variable-names.md

 Haskell sources in the directory `utils/hsc2hs` would be in the variable `utils/hsc2hs_dist_HS_SRCS` (**make** doesn't mind slashes in variable names).
 The pattern is: *directory*_*distdir*_*variable*.

+See also [Idiom: macros](building/architecture/idiom/macros) where many applications of this naming idiom are necessary.